What is the Beltline Neighbourhoods Association?

 It’s a critical time for the Beltline residents and businesses to play a role in shaping the future of the Beltline district in Calgary:

-The new Green Line LRT will be passing through the neighbourhoods of East Victoria and Victoria Centre with a station planned just south of the Calgary Tower.
+The new Green Line LRT will be passing through the neighbourhoods of East Victoria and Victoria Centre with multiple stations planned.

 Stampede Park and Victoria Park will be seeing accelerated development under the Calgary Municipal Land Corporation with a new master plan for the area.